danielsimeone/flash-archive/README.md

 SD card with wifi + paper archival source +flash-archive = efficiently dealing with archival materials

+This is useful if you do a lot of work with paper-based archival sources, and need to keep track of the images and the bibliographic information.
+It calls up a graphical interface and prompts you for  bibliographic information. once entered, it creates a unique subdirectory with the biblio info (presently in BibTeX format), into which photographs taken are automatically transferred.

 At present, this script is known to work:
 --from the linux command line (tested on ubuntu)